Limit theory for point processes in manifolds: General limit theorems

-Similarly, if $\xi \in \Xi(k,r)$ satisfies the moment assumptions of Theorem \ref{smainCLT}, it can be shown that $n^{-1/2} ( \langle f, \mu_{n,k,\rho}^\xi \rangle - \E \langle f, \mu_{n,k,\rho}^\xi \rangle )$ converges in distribution to a mean zero normal random variable with variance
+Similarly, if $\xi\in\Xi(k,r)$ satisfies the moment assumptions of Theorem \ref{smainCLT}, it can be shown that $n^{-1/2} ( \langle f, \mu_{n,k,\rho}^\xi\rangle- \E\langle f, \mu_{n,k,\rho}^\xi\rangle)$ converges in distribution to a mean zero normal random variable with variance

-We refer to \cite{BY2, PeEJP} for details.
+We refer to \cite{BY2,PeEJP} for details.

-(iv) ({\em Other functionals}) The approach also works for more general functionals than $\xi \in \Xi(k,r)$.
-Along with the moment conditions already discussed, the key properties $\xi$ needs to satisfy are {\em exponential stabilization} and {\em continuity}, which we discuss in the proof and which represent $\xi$ being locally determined in some sense (cf. Remark at the end of Section \ref{sec6}).
+(v) (\emph{Other functionals}.)
+The approach also works for more general functionals than $\xi\in\Xi(k,r)$.
+Along with the moment conditions already discussed, the key properties $\xi$ needs to satisfy are \emph{exponential stabilization} and \emph{continuity}, which we discuss in the proof and which represent $\xi$ being locally determined in some sense; cf. the remark at the end of Section \ref{sec6}.
 Also, the approach works for marked point processes, where the points carry independent identically distributed marks.
-We would expect other functionals to satisfy this, as has been considered for a variety of functionals in the case $\M = \R^m$ \cite{BY2, PeEJP}.
+We would expect other functionals to satisfy this, as has been considered for a variety of functionals in the case $\M= \R^m$ \cite{BY2,PeEJP}.
 Finally, the assumption that $\xi$ is rotation invariant could be relaxed; one would need to change definition (\ref{scalexi}) to

-(v) ({\em General random input}) It would be of interest to consider input with a $d$-dimensional noise component, but we do not do so here.